steharr/ms3-holiday-review/README.md

 `rating` - An integer between (1-5) which gives the review rating
 `comment` - A string which details the town/city being reviewed
 `cost`- An integer between (1-3) which gives the review cost rating
-`time_visited` - A string which details the season which the town/city being reviewed was visited e.g. Summer `date_reviewed` - A string which details the date that the review was created **(dd mmm yyyy format)**
+`time_visited` - A string which details the season in which the town/city being reviewed was visited e.g. Summer `date_reviewed` - A string which details the date that the review was created **(dd mmm yyyy format)**

 ##### **Database Schema Diagram**